 Featuring manuscript and early printed material, illustrated maps and documents, diaries and ships' logs, this collection highlights key events in the history of European maritime exploration from c.1420–1920.

-Primary source collections from Adam Matthew Digital spanning the 15th–21st centuries and containing millions of pages.
+Primary source collections from Adam Matthew Digital spanning the 15th to 21st centuries and containing millions of pages.
 Collection themes include area studies, cultural studies, empire and globalism, ethnic studies, gender and sexuality, history, literature, politics, theatre, and war and conflict.

 Over 60,000 primary source documents including correspondence, diaries, government documents, business records, books, pamphlets, newspapers, broadsides, photographs, artwork and maps, documenting American history.

-Features printed books, journals, historic maps, broadsides, periodicals, advertisements, photographs, artwork and more, documenting westward expansion in America from the early eighteenth to the mid-twentieth century.
+Features printed books, journals, historic maps, broadsides, periodicals, advertisements, photographs, artwork and more, documenting westward expansion in America from the early-18th to the mid-20th century.

-British government files spanning 1948 to 1980 including previously restricted letters, diplomatic dispatches, reports, trial papers, activists’ biographies and first-hand accounts of events from the history of South Africa’s apartheid regime.
+British government files spanning 1948–1980 including previously restricted letters, diplomatic dispatches, reports, trial papers, activists’ biographies and first-hand accounts of events from the history of South Africa’s apartheid regime.

 Manuscript sources, rare printed texts, visual images, objects and maps connected to the trading and cultural relationships that emerged between China, America and the Pacific region between the 18th and early 20th centuries.